 Let’s not hype it!
 This calls for rigorous execution!

 Often people think that crowd-sourcing is successful when good ideas have been generated.
 However, the fact is that the rubber meets the road when the transformation is visible.
 Often ideas fail to generate the desired output because the execution was either poor or the idea was put to use before the market was ready to accept it.
 They say, the Guru arrives when the disciple is ready!
 So, the leaders have to execute the idea well and at the right time.

 One has to judge what is the best time for an idea before one starts the process.
-The first step will be to target and on-bard the right audience to engage in a conversation.
-The audience should be able to relate to the issue at hand and feel passionately about it to be able to contribute meaningfully.
-Many a times, the respondents or participants of the process are either sceptical or dis-interested.
+The first step will be to target and onboard the right audience to engage in a conversation.
+The audience should be able to relate to the issue at hand and feel passionate about it to be able to contribute meaningfully.
+Many times, the respondents or participants of the process are either skeptical or disinterested.
 This doesn’t lend a good foundation for the process.

 The next step will be to generate insights which become the food for choosing the right idea and the timing.
 Hence, asking the right question and guiding the discussion in the right manner helps one generate the required insight that is new and ultimately paves the way for an innovative idea.